suvrotica/SuvroTuitionBlog/src/lib/posts/RuntoPiss.md

 Not stopping to eat any trampled thing.  <br>
   <br>
 My balls and belly, maybe on telly, <br>
-A naked man pissing on the run. <br>
+A naked Bengali pissing on the run. <br>
 Who knew I could get so famous so fast, <br>
-An ass not fun, ass-fucked by the sun.  <br>
+An ass unfun, ass-fucked by the sun.  <br>
   <br>
 In my fifty so now fartsy but not shifty,  <br>
 I only wank to imaginary reals on indices.<br>